MoniMurray/bookworms-et-al/TESTING.md

 ### Lighthouse

-I improved my application's Lighthouse test scores by doing the following:
+I improved my application's overall Lighthouse test scores by doing the following:

 - Convert all images to webp using freeconvert.com jpeg to webp
 - Set width and height and alt attributes on all img elements